Avocados are no longer just used in guacamole. Today, they’re a household staple across the United States and in other parts of the world.

 Is the fat in avocados healthy?

-Avocados are high in fat.
-But it’s not the saturated fat that you’ll find in some full-fat dairy products, red meat, and most junk food.
-The American Heart Association (AHA) recommends limiting saturated fat in your diet to reduce your risk of heart disease.
+Avocados are high in fat, but it’s not the saturated fat found in some full-fat dairy products, red meat, and most junk food.
+The American Heart Association (AHA) recommends limiting saturated fat intake to reduce the risk of heart disease.

-But a 2011 meta-analysis found no connection between saturated fat, heart disease, and stroke.
-It may be that trans fat, the type of fat found in partially hydrogenated oils like margarine, plays a larger role.
-Even so, the AHA stands by its current guidelines.
+However, a 2011 meta-analysis found no direct connection between saturated fat, heart disease, and stroke.
+It may be that trans fat, found in partially hydrogenated oils like margarine, plays a larger role.
+Even so, the AHA maintains its current guidelines.

-Avocados have only a trace amount of saturated fat.
-Most of the fat in avocados is monounsaturated fatty acids (MUFAs).
-MUFAs are thought to lower your total cholesterol and your “bad” cholesterol (LDL) and increase your “good” cholesterol (HDL).
+Avocados contain only a trace amount of saturated fat.
+Most of the fat in avocados is monounsaturated fatty acids (MUFAs), which are thought to lower total cholesterol and “bad” cholesterol (LDL) while increasing “good” cholesterol (HDL).

 Other health benefits of eating avocados

 Avocados may play a role in cancer prevention.
-Studies show that the phytochemicals in avocados may prevent the growth of and cause the cell death of precancerous and cancerous cell lines.
+Studies show that the phytochemicals in avocados may inhibit the growth of and induce cell death in precancerous and cancerous cell lines.

-Avocados are a good source of dietary fiber.
-This helps prevent constipation.
+Avocados are a good source of dietary fiber, which helps prevent constipation.
 One serving contains 2 grams of fiber.
-Fiber also helps keep you fuller longer, which may prevent overeating.
+Fiber also helps keep you fuller longer, potentially preventing overeating.

 Overweight and moderately obese adult study participants who ate about half of a Hass avocado at lunch felt full for three to five hours afterward.
-Blood sugar levels remained more stable than those of participants who ate an avocado-free lunch.
+Their blood sugar levels remained more stable compared to participants who ate an avocado-free lunch.

-A 2013 report found that eating avocados is associated with improved overall diet, nutrient intake, and a reduced risk of metabolic syndrome.
+A 2013 report found that eating avocados is associated with improved overall diet quality, nutrient intake, and a reduced risk of metabolic syndrome.

 Vitamins and minerals in avocados

 Avocados are cholesterol-free, sodium-free, and low in sugar.
-They are an abundant source of many vitamins and minerals, including the following:
+They are an abundant source of many vitamins and minerals, including:

 - Vitamin A